 What is Spanish Ham

 The word Jamon is Spanish for ham.
-There are two hams in Spain which are both widely consumed yet are worlds apart from each other when it comes to premium quality: Jamón Serrano and Jamón Ibérico.
+There are two hams in Spain that are both widely consumed yet are worlds apart from each other regarding premium quality: Jamón Serrano and Jamón Ibérico.

 Types of Ham